-- 1. The term Green Revolution is used in the context of this paper as a generic concept from which its other variants such as the new African GR and a "uniquely" GR were derived. - 2.
-The OCA in its initiative "Million Against Monsanto" made it clear that scientists had warned that GMOs may trigger allergies; increase the risk of cancer; damage soil fertility; produce pathogen-resistant antibiotic; damage food quality; harm monarch butterflies and beneficial insects such as ladybugs; create super-pests and super-weeds; enhance the emergence of new plant viruses; produce dangerous toxins; increase use of toxic pesticides; and contaminate organic and non-GMO crops (OCA, 2011). - 3.
-Axis Genetics is a small firm, which produces medical GM products.
+- 1. The term Green Revolution (GR) is used in the context of this paper as a generic concept from which its other variants, such as the new African GR and a "uniquely" GR were derived. - 2.
+The Organic Consumers Association (OCA) in its initiative Million against Monsanto made it clear that scientists had warned that GMOs may: trigger allergies; increase the risk of cancer; damage soil fertility; produce pathogen-resistant antibiotics; damage food quality; harm monarch butterflies and beneficial insects such as ladybirds; create super-pests and super-weeds; enhance the emergence of new plant viruses; produce dangerous toxins; increase the use of toxic pesticides; and contaminate organic and non-GMO crops [On-line document: http://organicconsumers.org/monsanto/gmo-no.pdf (Accessed February 2011). - 3.
+Axis Genetics is a small firm that produces medical GM products.
 An example of such products is the cholera-vaccine-expressing banana. - 4.
-I am grateful to Ian Scoones and John Thompson, both of the Institute of Development Studies (IDS) at the University of Sussex, who initially invited me to assist the International Advisory Board of the SGS on the planning and implementation of a uniquely African GR conference and seminar in Austria.
-I was at the time an MA student of Development Studies at IDS.
+I am grateful to Ian Scoones and John Thompson, both of the Institute of Development Studies (IDS) at the University of Sussex, who initially invited me to assist the International Advisory Board of the Salzburg Global Seminar (SGS) on the planning and implementation of a uniquely African GR conference and seminar in Austria.
+At the time, I was an MA student of Development Studies at IDS.
 I am also grateful to Edward Mortimer and Nancy Smith, who were the initiator and Director of programme, respectively, for giving me the opportunity to work with them. - 5.
-It appears the programme was primarily put in place by the initiators to honour Kofi Annan (a former Secretary General of the United Nations).
-Edward Mortimer who is Senior Vice President and Chief Programme Officer of the SGS was the speechwriter to Kofi Annan (from 2001 to 2006] and later as Director of Communications when Annan was head of the UN.
+It appears the programme was primarily put in place by the initiators to honour Kofi Annan [a former Secretary General of the United Nations (UN)].
+Edward Mortimer, who is Senior Vice President and Chief Programme Officer of the SGS, was the speechwriter to Kofi Annan [from 2001-2006] and later as Director of Communications when Annan was head of the UN.
 Mortimer initiated the uniquely African GR with a view to bringing his former boss to the SGS for interactive deliberations on African agriculture, a key interest area of Kofi Annan himself.